GrantBGreat/BeamMP-Status-Bot/README.md

 # BeamMP-Status-Bot
 A bot for all your BeamMP needs!

-This bot was developed in discord.py
+This is an open source bot developed in discord.py

 Disclaimer:
 This bot was developed to aid in checking the status of BeamMP servers.
 However, it is not at all related to the BeamMP game or any of its developers.
 Instead, it is open source and run by discord user GrantBGreat#1165 to allow easier communication with BeamMP servers from discord.